facebook/docusaurus/website/blog/2017-12-14-introducing-docusaurus.md

 │   └── static
 ```

 With the exception of node_modules and package.json, all the directories and files you see are where you customize and add content to your Docusaurus-based website.
-The docs folder is where you add your markdown that represents your documentation; the blog folder is where you add your markdown for your [blog posts](https://v1.docusaurus.io/docs/en/blog.html); `siteConfig.js` is where you make most of the [customizations](https://v1.docusaurus.io/docs/en/site-config.html) for your site; `sidebars.json` is where you maintain the layout and content of the [sidebar](https://v1.docusaurus.io/docs/en/navigation.html) for your documentation; the `pages` folder is where you add [custom](https://v1.docusaurus.io/docs/en/custom-pages.html) pages for your site; the `static` folder is where all of your static assets go (e.g., CSS stylesheets and images); and the `core` folder is where you can customize core components of the site, in this case the footer.
+The docs folder is where you add your Markdown that represents your documentation; the blog folder is where you add your Markdown for your [blog posts](https://v1.docusaurus.io/docs/en/blog.html); `siteConfig.js` is where you make most of the [customizations](https://v1.docusaurus.io/docs/en/site-config.html) for your site; `sidebars.json` is where you maintain the layout and content of the [sidebar](https://v1.docusaurus.io/docs/en/navigation.html) for your documentation; the `pages` folder is where you add [custom](https://v1.docusaurus.io/docs/en/custom-pages.html) pages for your site; the `static` folder is where all of your static assets go (e.g., CSS stylesheets and images); and the `core` folder is where you can customize core components of the site, in this case the footer.

 ## How does Docusaurus work?

 Docusaurus is written primarily in JavaScript and [React](https://facebook.github.io/react), replacing Jekyll which we used in the old template.
-We use [Remarkable](https://github.com/jonschlinkert/remarkable) for our markdown rendering and [highlight.js](https://highlightjs.org/) for our code block syntax highlighting.
+We use [Remarkable](https://github.com/jonschlinkert/remarkable) for our Markdown rendering and [highlight.js](https://highlightjs.org/) for our code block syntax highlighting.
 The core of Docusaurus' functionality is in the [lib directory](https://github.com/facebookexperimental/Docusaurus/tree/master/lib) of the [Docusaurus repo](https://github.com/facebook/docusaurus/).
 The general structure looks like:

 ```bash
 root-of-Docusaurus